Vehicle Suitability for Long Range Desert Work

 The easiest way to monitor shock absorber temperature is really simple.
 When you pull up for whatever reason, very very carefully try & put your hand on the bottom part of the shock absorber (the top part is often only a cover or shroud).
 If you can hold your hand on there for 5-10 seconds then things should be fine.
 If it burns you straight away I would suggest letting some air out of your tyres.
 Let the tyres do the work, lessen the workload for the other gear, particularly your shock absorbers.

 The speed you travel at while on remote desert roads depends on many things; your tyre pressures, how heavy you are loaded, what sort of suspension your vehicle has, how much time you have allowed for your trip, the list goes on & on.
-The speed you travel at on remote desert roads also has a major impact on what happens to the vehicle, tyres, suspension components & the people sitting in the vehicle.
+Speed also has a major impact on what happens to the vehicle, tyres, suspension components & the people.

 Let’s have a look at the time issue, it is the overriding reason for many decisions both good & bad during long range desert trips.
 When you are sitting at home planning your outback adventure no doubt you will be looking at the latest glossy magazine article or some website with brilliant pictures of sunsets & Desert Oaks.
 Take a moment to ask yourself how many kilometres a day did the author/expert do during that trip?